CHEW on This – Ecologic Dentistry Blog

 Mouthbreathing and Your Sympathetic Nervous System

-Its important to breathe deeply, but where are you breathing from?
+It’s important to breathe deeply, but where are you breathing from?

 There are two ways your body can receive oxygen input: through your nose or through your mouth.